webguru103/smooch-docs/source/rest/index.md

 1. The `appUser` scope grants access to an individual app user's data and conversation history, but nothing else.
 It is used when issuing tokens to individual users.
 A `jwt` with `appUser` scope must also specify a `userId` which uniquely identifies the `appUser` being accessed.
 [Node.js code sample](https://gist.github.com/alavers/8f07b03895333d83b454)

-1. The `app` scope grants access to all users and conversations within a given SupportKit app.
+1. The `app` scope grants access to all users and conversations within a given Smooch app.
 The `app` scope is reserved for server-to-server scenarios, the creation of webhooks for example.
 [Node.js code sample](https://gist.github.com/alavers/d9af102ca4cefac1a7e5)

 | API                       | Accepted `jwt` Scopes |
 |---------------------------|-----------------------|